AleksaRajkovic/Monarch/README.md

 # Monarch
-Monrach is a simple program for text encryption
+Monarch is a simple program for text encryption